Stove: Efficiency

-Compared to simple open fires, enclosed stoves can offer greater efficiency and control.
+Compared to simple open fires, which can have efficiency of less than 10%, enclosed stoves can offer greater efficiency and control.
 In free air, solid fuels burn at a temperature of only about 240 C, which is too low a temperature for perfect combustion reactions to occur, heat produced through convection is largely lost, smoke particles are evolved without being fully burned and the supply of combustion air cannot be readily controlled.

 By enclosing the fire in a chamber and connecting it to a chimney, draft (draught) is generated pulling fresh air through the burning fuel.
 This causes the temperature of combustion to rise to a point (600 C) where efficient combustion is achieved, the enclosure allows the ingress of air to be regulated and losses by convection are almost eliminated.
 It also becomes possible, with ingenious design, to direct the flow of burned gasses inside the stove such that smoke particles are heated and destroyed.

 Enclosing a fire also prevents air from being sucked from the room into the chimney.
 This can represent a significant loss of heat as an open fireplace can pull away many cubic meters of heated air per hour.
 Efficiency is generally regarded as the maximum heat output of a stove or fire, and is usually referred to by manufacturers as the difference between heat to the room and heat lost up the chimney.

 An early improvement was the fire chamber: the fire was enclosed on three sides by masonry walls and covered by an iron plate.
 Only in 1735 did the first design that completely enclosed the fire appear: the Castrol stove of the French architect François de Cuvilliés was a masonry construction with several fireholes covered by perforated iron plates.
 It is also known as a stew stove.
 Near the end of the 18th century, the design was refined by hanging the pots in holes through the top iron plate, thus improving heat efficiency even more.

 In 1743, Benjamin Franklin invented an all-metal fireplace with an attempt to improve the efficiency.
 It was still an open-faced fireplace, but improved on efficiency compared to old-fashioned fireplaces.

 Some stoves use a catalytic converter, which causes combustion of the gas and smoke particles not previously burned.
 Other models use a design that includes firebox insulation, a large baffle to produce a longer, hotter gas flow path.
 Modern enclosed stoves are often built with a window to let out some light and to enable the user to view progress of the fire.

 While enclosed stoves are typically more efficient and controllable than open fires, there are exceptions.
 The type of water-heating "back boiler" open fires commonly used in Ireland, for instance, can achieve more than 80% absolute efficiency.